 In fiber optic communication, multiplexing is considered to be the principal means for the expansion of existing fiber network engineering.
 Since optical data can be carried by employing different physical dimensions, such as time, frequency, space, polarity, etc., different multiplexing techniques are possible to be used in increasing the data carrying capacity of a single optical fiber.
-At present some multiplexing methods are already used in the progress of optical innovation, and some approaches are thought to be potential to bring more improvements in speeding more information.
-This article will discuss two major multiplexing techniques — wavelength division multiplexing (WDM) and optical time division multiplexing (OTDM) — in used, and one potential technology — space division multiplexing (SDM) and subcarrier division multiplexing — that hasn’t been widely used in optical communication.
+At present some multiplexing techniques are already used in the progress of optical innovation, and some approaches are thought to be potential to bring more improvements in speeding more information.
+This article will discuss two major multiplexing techniques — wavelength division multiplexing (WDM) and optical time division multiplexing (OTDM) — in used, and potential multiplexing techniques — space division multiplexing (SDM) and subcarrier division multiplexing — that hasn’t been widely used in optical communication.

 Currently multiplexing technologies have used many dimensions to increase optical transmission system capacity over a fixed bandwidth.
 Two major methods are WDM and OTDM.

-WDM is a technology that increases bandwidth by multiplexing a variety of optical carrier signals onto a single optical fiber by using different wavelengths.
+WDM is one of the multiplexing techniques that increases bandwidth by multiplexing a variety of optical carrier signals onto a single optical fiber by using different wavelengths.
 Each signal at WDM wavelengths is independent of any protocol and any speed.
 The WDM technology allows bidirectional communications simultaneously over a single optical fiber.
 The foundation of WDM simplifies the network to a single virtual optical fiber network instead of using multiple forms of signals with different fibers and services.
 In this way WDM increases the bandwidth and lowers the networking cost by reducing the needed fibers.
 There are two different wavelength patterns of WDM systems, coarse (CWDM) and dense (DWDM).
 CWDM and DWDM are based on the same concept of using multiple light wavelengths on a single fiber, but differ in the spacing of the wavelengths, number of channels, and the ability to amplify the multiplexed signals in the optical space.
 In a WDM system, different optical signals are combined (multiplexed) together at one end of the optical fiber and separated (demultiplexed) into different channels at the the other end.

 The optical carrier WDM is often regarded as an analogous technique of frequency division multiplexing, which typically applies to a radio carrier.
 However, there is no essential difference between them since they communicate the same information.

-OTDM is a technology that basically multiplexes a number of low bit rate optical channels in time domain.
+OTDM is a multiplexing technique that basically multiplexes a number of low bit rate optical channels in time domain.
 Several low speed optical channels are multiplexed into a fixed electrical clock period, thus increasing the transmission speed.
 Each signal is transmitted over a single communication channel by dividing the time frame into slots — one slot for each message signal.
 Based on the time, each low-speed channel is allocated to a specific position, where it works in synchronized mode.
 That is to say, the multiplexer and demultiplexer are timely synchronized and simultaneously switched to the next channel.

 Usually the optical pulse width is shortened in order to multiplex more channels within the fixed clock period.
 In addition, shortened pulse width can reduce the crosstalk between channels because of more room left in bit rate.
 However, short pulse width results in heavy dispersion as traveling distance increases.
 Therefore, transform-limited pulse and dispersion slope compensation technique need to be used to reduce the dispersion effect on OTDM.